braingeneers/Kilosort_docker/README.md

 # Kilosort Docker

 Containerized **Kilosort 2** spike-sorting environment for reproducible GPU-based electrophysiology data analysis.
-This image provides a fully configured MATLAB + CUDA runtime so you can run Kilosort 2 anywhere — locally or on a cluster — without manual setup.
+This image provides a fully configured MATLAB + CUDA so you can run Kilosort 2 locally or on a cluster without manual setup.

 ---